Libre-Hacker/sunaba/README.md

 ## Status

-The game is stil under active development and what you is not representativ of the final product.
+The game is stil under active development and what you is not representative of the final product.
 As such, compatibility may change between versions.